freshollie/fresh-configurator/README.md

 ## What's happening right now?

-At the moment the amount of code is very minimal, and is mostly working on setting up of the repo and frameworks for development.
+At the moment functionality is very minimal, and lots is changing all the time.

 - The MultiWii protocol sourcecode has been ported into Typescript, and utilises promises.
 It's available in the [@fresh/msp](packages/msp) package.
-- Tests have been started to be written
+- Tests have been written for most of `@fresh/msp`
-- GraphQL has been setup for communication between the UI and the flight controller
-- Framework around using electron to build the application has been started, and mostly works
+- The main layout, device connection controls, model information, navigation, instruments have been written
-- Storybook has been setup to ease component development
+- Storybook is utlised to develop components

 ## What's the plan?